"Take the time to be kind. You can make all the difference in someone's life." - Lucy MacDonald

 - Acrylic paint pens

-How Do You Make a Kindness Rock?
+How Do You Make a Painted Rock?

 Learn how to paint rocks; it's easy!

 - When the base coat is dry, add a fun design, or write a positive note like, "Be the Change" on each one.
+You can find lots of painted rock ideas using the links at the bottom of this article or just search rock painting ideas on Google.
+Add small details using a fine or extra-fine tip acrylic paint pen or a small paintbrush.

 Quick Tip: If you don't have paint or don't have the time to do a base coat, feel free to write a positive message directly on the rock itself!